informatics-isi-edu/chaise/docs/user-docs/navbar-app.md

     - /dist/chaise-dependencies.html
     + /lib/navbar/navbar-dependencies.html
     ```
+    - The `navbar-dependencies.html` will only be present in the deployed Chaise folder (by default `/var/www/html`), while the `chaise-dependencies.html` is present in both deployed Chaise folder as well as the Chaise repository folder.
    2. While in AngularJS, you need to include a `navbar.app.js` regardless of prefetching dependencies, in React implementation, you don't need to include anything else if you're prefetching the dependencies.
 So in your HTML file:
    ```diff
    - <script src="/chaise/lib/navbar/navbar.app.js"></script>